What If The Polls Are Wrong Again? 4 Scenarios For What Might Happen In The Elections

 This would be a huge win for the GOP.

-How it would happen: A record turnout in expected Tuesday — perhaps higher than any time in the last 50 years for a midterm — but, like in 2016, Trump voters would have to dominate.
+How it would happen: A record turnout in expected Tuesday — perhaps higher than any time in the past 50 years for a midterm — but, as in 2016, Trump voters would have to dominate.
 Rural voters would have to turn out at higher-than-expected rates, causing the polls to be wrong (again).
 Meanwhile, young voters and Latinos would have to stay home.
-(It is supposed to rain on the East Coast Tuesday, which could depress low-propensity voter turnout.)
+(It is supposed to rain on the East Coast Tuesday, which could depress low-propensity-voter turnout.)

 All of those close House races would have to tip Republicans' way, something that's very possible given the conservative lean of those districts and the distrust of the media, purposefully stoked by the president.
 And who pays for polls for the most part?
 Big media organizations.

 What it would mean: President Trump and Republicans would step on the gas, validated by an election cycle dominated by negative news coverage and polling that said the GOP had its back against the wall.
-The Affordable Care Act (aka "Obamacare") would likely be repealed once and for all.
+The Affordable Care Act (aka Obamacare) would very likely be repealed once and for all.
 And Trump could set his sights on ousting Attorney General Jeff Sessions and other key figures at the Justice Department, possibly ending the department's investigation of Russia's attack on the 2016 election.

-What's more, Trump's strategy of demonizing immigrants worked — again.
+What's more, Trump's strategy of demonizing immigrants would have worked — again.
 That was rewarded, and what message would that send?
-He's only going to do more of it between Wednesday and November 2020 when he stands for re-election.
+He is only going to do more of it between Wednesday and November 2020 when he stands for re-election.

 It would also be yet another reckoning for pollsters and media organizations that pay for the surveys.
 The polls currently show Democrats with a razor-thin, but consistent advantage heading into Election Day.
 But if the polls are wrong, it should induce more than a shoulder shrug from outlets that conduct them and the news media organizations that report on them.